DNN Modularization via Activation-Driven Training: Empirical Results

-We already discussed the relative module size of \approach's and MwT's models in the reuse scenario in Section~\ref{sec:r-n-r}.
-Here, we investigate how integrating the compactness loss ($\mathcal{L}_{\text{com}}$) in the modular training affects the size and overlap of modules generated by \approach.
-We compare \approach to its variant without compactness $\mathcal{L}_{\text{com}}$, referred to as $\text{\approach}^{-}$.
-In other words, for $\text{\approach}^-$, we include only intra-class affinity ($\mathcal{L}_{\text{aff}}$) and inter-class dispersion ($\mathcal{L}_{\text{dis}}$) as modular loss functions in the training phase.
-Following the modularization procedure detailed in Section~\ref{sec:MODA_approach}, we evaluate the resultant modules on three metrics: (1)~reuse accuracy, (2)~module size, and (3)~module overlap (as defined in Section~\ref{sec:evaluation_methodology}).
-We calculate three metrics after modularization for all the employed models and datasets, with and without the compactness.
-For reuse accuracy, we compute the average accuracy of composed models across all sub-task types. \looseness-1 Table~\ref{tab:impact_of_compactness} presents the results of three metrics for \approach and $\text{\approach}^-$.
+\textbf{Modularization Objectives} -- Section~\ref{sec:r-n-r} discussed how {\approach} leverages its loss functions -- intra-class affinity ($\mathcal{L}_{\text{aff}}$), inter-class dispersion ($\mathcal{L}_{\text{dis}}$), and compactness ($\mathcal{L}_{\text{com}}$) -- to produce fine-grained, accuracy-preserving, reusable modules.
+Here, we investigate how these objectives affect the quality of the modules generated by {\approach}.
+Specifically, since affinity and dispersion are designed to operate in tandem (recall Section~\ref{sec:key_ideas}), we study two configurations of \approach: (1)~{\approach} with intra-class affinity and inter-class dispersion (but with compactness removed), referred to as $\text{\approach}^{-}$, and (2) {\approach} with all three objectives included.
+Following the modularization procedure detailed in Section~\ref{sec:MODA_approach}, we evaluate the resultant modules on three metrics as defined in Section~\ref{sec:evaluation_methodology}: (1)~reuse accuracy, (2)~module size, and (3)~module overlap.
+We calculate the three metrics after the modularization across all employed models and datasets, for both configurations of \approach.
+For reuse accuracy, we compute the average accuracy of composed models across all sub-task types.

-Incorporating $\mathcal{L}_{\text{com}}$ in \approach leads to much more compact modules, with 24.23\% fewer total weights, 21.80\% fewer weight overlap, and only 0.27\% reuse accuracy loss on average.
+\looseness-1 Table~\ref{tab:impact_of_compactness} presents the results we obtained.
+Overall, $\text{\approach}^-$ produces modules with only 33.4\% and 30.2\% in terms of average module size and overlap, while their reuse accuracy matches the standard model.
+Additionally, we observe that incorporating $\mathcal{L}_{\text{com}}$ in {\approach} leads to much more compact modules, with 17.8\% fewer total weights and 16.5\% fewer weight overlap as compared to {$\text{\approach}^-$}, while retaining comparable reuse accuracy (0.2\% average accuracy loss).
 In terms of the absolute number of reduced modules' weights, the differences between \approach and $\text{\approach}^-$ across the three models are significant.
-For example, in the case of the CIFAR10 dataset, \approach yields 288K, 423K, and 75K fewer weights for VGG16, ResNet18, and MobileNet, respectively.
+For example, in the case of the CIFAR10 dataset, \approach yields 288K, 423K, and 75K fewer weights for each module from VGG16, ResNet18, and MobileNet, respectively.